 Welcome to Semester II.
-This course is devoted to the study of 19th Century British Novel moving from the rise of romanticism and its continuation in Victorian Novels.
+This course is devoted to the study of the development of the novel from the late 18th to the early 20th century.
 Do read the texts in detail.
 Once again you are advised to consult the books in the library to prepare Internal Assessment Assignments and for term end exam.
 Kindly submit your IAAs before the last date.

-Wish you Good Luck!
+Wish you good luck !

-Prof. Anupama Vohra
+Prof. Anupama Vohra PG English Coordinator

-PG English

-Coordinator

-M.A.
-ENGLISH

-Course Code: ENG 213

-Duration of Examination: 3 hrs.

-Title of the Course: Novel-II

-Total Marks: 100

-(a) Semester Examination: 80

-(b) Sessional Assessment: 20
+SYLLABUS

+Course No. ENG-223 Duration of Examination : 3 hrs.
+Title of the Course : Novel-II Maximum Marks : 100 Credits : 6 (a) Semester Examination : 80 (b) Sessional Assessment : 20

-Detailed Syllabus for the examinations to be held in May 2019, 2020 & 2021
+Syllabus for the examinations to be held in May 2024, 2025, 2026

-Objective: The purpose of the course will be to acquaint the students with the development of the novel from the late 18th to the early 20th century, keeping in view the Romantic, Historical and Sociological perspectives, as well as the influx of modernistic trends in the Art and Craqft of fiction.
+Objective : The purpose of the course will be to acquaint the students with the development of the novel from the late 18^{th} to the early 20^{th} century, keeping in view the romantic, historical, and sociological perspectives, as well as the influx of modernistic trends in the art and craft of fiction.